SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cumulocity displays events at the level of individual devices and across all devices:

-* Click the Events tab in the details of a particular device to see the events of this specific device.
+* Click the "Events" tab in the details of a particular device to see the events of this specific device.
-* Click Events in the Overview menu in the navigator to see the operations for all devices.
+* Click "Events" in the "Overview" menu in the navigator to see the operations for all devices.

 ![Events](/guides/users-guide/DeviceManagement/DevMgmt_Events.png)